Page content

 - Pending - The provider will be referred for further investigation and intervention.

-DfENI write to each HEI’s governing body to share its judgement about its risk status, and any need for further action, in the annual risk letter.
+DfENI write to each HEI’s governing body to share its judgement about risk status, and any need for further action, in the annual risk letter.
 This letter includes feedback on the HEI’s performance against certain sector benchmarks, particularly those relating to financial health and judgements about quality to the governing body.

 QAA Review